scoder/fastrlock/README.rst

 How fast is it?
 ---------------

-Here are some timings for Python 2.7 for the following scenarios:
+Here are some timings for the following scenarios:

 1) five acquire-release cycles ('lock_unlock')
 2) five acquire calls followed by five release calls (nested locking, 'reentrant_lock_unlock')